 If you are a student studying part-time or away from campus, you might be eligible for a Student Services Levy exemptions and rebates.
 These rebates and exemption reflect that you are not able to make full use of services and facilities on the main campus.

 How to get a Student Services Levy rebate

 Some exemptions and rebates will occur automatically at enrolment.

 In other cases you will need to apply for a rebate and supply additional evidence.
-Fill in the Student Services Levy Rebate application form along with any required supporting documents to:Admissions and enrolment
+You can apply for a rebate when you apply to enrol using myUC, or fill in the Student Services Levy Rebate application form and send it along with any required supporting documents to:email@example.com

 University of Canterbury

 If you are a student studying part-time or taking short courses, you might be eligible for automatic levy rebates or exemption based on the course point value or length of the course.